 Keywords are the common denominator.
-There is a strategic cooperation between the two, because you optimize both around the phrases that are relevant to your audience.
+There is a strategic cooperation between the two because you optimize both around the phrases that are relevant to your audience.
 But otherwise, I’d say they are pretty different.

 "As Adwords and other products become smarter, AI and machine learning will eventually outdo people in terms of data-driven decisions on those platforms"

 Probably the biggest changes that I see coming up are in AI and voice search.
 AI will change how Google designs their Adwords product, which will put the PPC role in a very different direction.
-Right now, things like bidding and advanced analyses is done by people; but as Adwords and their other products become smarter, AI and machine learning will eventually outdo people in terms of data-driven decisions.
+Right now, things like bidding and advanced analyses are done by people; but as Adwords and their other products become smarter, AI and machine learning will eventually outdo people in terms of data-driven decisions.
 At that point, people will have to spend more time on strategy and innovation to stay competitive, and less on iterative optimization.

 And in voice search, the keywords will change, because you type very differently from how you talk.
-It’s very interesting, because you can already see in our search results when people are using voice.
-Right now, that group is too small to be worth targeting, but not by a lot.
+It’s very interesting because you can already see in our search results when people are using voice.
+Right now, that group is too small to be worth targeting but not by a lot.
 We’ll need to keep an eye on that number pretty frequently so we know when it’s significant enough to invest in.